2014 Summer Research Grants

 What are the criteria for the research grants?

-Summer research grants are open to graduate students and faculty whose research would be enhanced by utilizing the Women and Leadership Archives.
+The WLA offers two summer research grants for scholars whose research would be enhanced by utilizing the Women and Leadership Archives.
+One grant will be awarded to a graduate student (Master's or PhD candidate) and the other will be awarded to a faculty member.
 Weighted consideration will be given to those applicants with demonstrated outstanding writing and research skills, and who will be using the research conducted at WLA in a major paper, possibly one leading to an thesis, dissertation, article, or book.

 What are the criteria for judging research grant applications?